"How to choose the best pillow for neck pain?"

-Thousands of New Zealanders could be needlessly suffering from disrupted sleep due to bad pillow choices at bedtime.
+Thousands of New Zealanders could be needlessly suffering from disrupted sleep due to lousy pillow choices at bedtime.

 According to the Massey University Sleep-Wake Centre, 37 per cent of New Zealand adults aged 30 to 60 are sleep-deprived.

-A number of studies have shown that proper selection of a pillow can significantly reduce neck pain, upper and lower back discomfort, headaches, shoulder and arm pain and restlessness.
+Several studies have shown that a proper pillow selection can significantly reduce neck pain, upper and lower back discomfort, headaches, shoulder and arm pain, and restlessness.

-It would also improve quality and duration of sleep.
-Chiropractors at Orewa Chiropractic believe that more education around pillow and bed selection could lead to better quality of life.
+It would also improve the quality and duration of sleep.
+Chiropractors at Orewa Chiropractic believe that more education around pillow and bed selection could lead to a better quality of life.

 Today the choice is vast.
-There are now pillows on the market made from memory foam (developed by the NASA) or natural latex/bamboo which has been shown very effective for neck pain suffers and improving sleep quality.
-However they can be a significant initial investment.
+There are now pillows on the market made from memory foam (developed by NASA) or natural latex/bamboo, which has been shown very effective for neck pain suffering and improving sleep quality.
+However, they can be a significant initial investment.

-Polyester filling, less expensive than down and memory foam, tends to provide good support and hold its shape reasonably well.
+Polyester filling, less expensive than down and memory foam, provides proper support and holds its shape reasonably well.
 However, it is also the least durable of these materials.